-- ✓ To make students understand the meaning of good ethics, doing things right and the obstacles to making good ethical decisions. - ✓ To enable students to identify and critically assess the principles and values they personally embrace and use in addressing the ethical issues which arise in their working lives. - ✓ To acquaint students with some of the major kinds of ethical problems encountered while performing work assignments and some possible ways of responding to them.
+- 1. Identify the obstacles for making good ethical decisions. - 2.
+Illustrate professionalism conducting at workplace. - 3.
+Insight the principles and values that personally embrace and use in addressing the ethical issues which arise in their working lives. - 4.
+Understand the major ethical problems encountered while performing work assignments. - 5.
+Demonstrate the possible ways for responding the ethical problems.